TUMFARSynchrony/SynthARium/README.md

-# experimental-hub
+# Experimental Hub

-An online tool for researchers in the field of synchrony to host and conduct custimizable online experiements with users.
+An online tool for researchers in the field of synchrony to host and conduct customizable online experiments with users.